 What is the acceptance rate of Good Samaritan College of Nursing and Health Science?

-The acceptance rate of Good Samaritan College of Nursing and Health Science is 35%, which is lower than the state average of 73%.
-Good Samaritan College of Nursing and Health Science's acceptance rate is ranked among the top community colleges in Ohio with low acceptance rates.
+The acceptance rate of Good Samaritan College of Nursing and Health Science is 89%, which is higher than the state average of 73%.

 What is Good Samaritan College of Nursing and Health Science's ranking?

-Good Samaritan College of Nursing and Health Science ranks among the top 20% of community college in Ohio for: Lowest acceptance rates, Highest graduate earnings (10 years post graduation) and Highest completion rates.
+Good Samaritan College of Nursing and Health Science ranks among the top 20% of community college in Ohio for: Diversity in US community colleges.

 Recent Articles